gsitechorg/open-belex/README.md

 DIRI, an interpreter, a compilation pipeline, and a few other utilities for use in Belex development.

-Fragments (snippets of microcode executed by the APU) written in Belex are parsed into an intermediate representation (IR) named, BLEIR, or the Bit-Level Engine Intermediate Representation.
+Fragments written in Belex are parsed into an intermediate representation (IR) named, BLEIR, or the Bit-Level Engine Intermediate Representation.
 This IR facilitates syntactic analysis, semantic analysis, code transformations such as optimizations, and code generation.

 Version of 02-Feb-2024